LihMartins/bookingsystem/README.md

 The code structure and logic used in this project are credited to **[John Abdsho's Clinic Booking Project](https://github.com/abdsho/clinic-booking)**.
 His work served as a significant reference point and foundation for my development process.

+## Tools

+This project was developed using the following tools:

+- **Visual Studio Code (VSCode)**: The primary code editor used for the development of this project.
+VSCode provided a powerful, yet lightweight, environment for writing, debugging, and managing the project code.
+Its extensive library of extensions, integrated terminal, and Git support greatly enhanced the efficiency and effectiveness of the development process.

+Other tools and resources were also employed throughout the development, including:

+- **Git**: Version control system used to manage the project's source code.
+- **Heroku**: Platform as a service (PaaS) used for deploying and hosting the application.
+- **PostgreSQL**: The database management system used to handle data storage and retrieval in the production environment.

 ## Contributing

 This project is still in development, and contributions are welcome!
 If you have any ideas or suggestions, feel free to submit a pull request or open an issue.